-“I’m pro body-neutrality because it presents an alternative to the scrutinisation of our bodies both in the media and in our own mirrors.
-Whilst body positivity is still something to strive for, body neutrality recognises that the way your body looks is not actually that important.
+“I’m pro body-neutrality because it presents an alternative to the scrutinization of our bodies both in the media and in our own mirrors.
+Whilst body positivity is still something to strive for, body neutrality recognizes that the way your body looks is not actually that important.
 The purpose of the body is to protect our organs and keep us alive.
 Your body is not a machine, nor is it a temple.
 It is a body.

 “The body-positivity movement is filled with phrases like, “Love your curves”, but body-neutrality moves away from loving what your body looks like.
 Instead, it suggests that you should love what your body can do.
 Your body can keep you alive.
 It can run.
 It can feel.
 The basis of body-neutrality is that we should not care what it looks like.

 “Body-neutrality is a liberating concept.
 It is a form of self-care.
-It helps you to recognise that there will be days when you don’t love your body, but instead of that sending you into a spiral of self-hate, it suggests you should acknowledge how you are feeling and just let it go.
+It helps you to recognize that there will be days when you don’t love your body, but instead of that sending you into a spiral of self-hate, it suggests you should acknowledge how you are feeling and just let it go.
 Young women are constantly objectified, but body neutrality acknowledges that you are so much more than your body.

 “Whilst body-positivity may have come from a place of goodness, it puts a huge amount of pressure on us to love our bodies.
 At times, it can feel as though it is trying to guilt us for not loving our body 24/7.
 For people who suffer from body dysmorphia and the eating disorders that can accompany it, it is difficult to always love your body.
 Body-neutrality can be a stepping stone to body-positivity – and sometimes that neutrality itself is enough.”